Speedevs/rl-swarm/README.md

 **Supported Hardware**

-- arm64 or x86 CPU with minimum 32gb ram (note that if you run other applications during training it might crash training).
+- arm64 or x86 CPU or x64 with minimum 32gb ram (note that if you run other applications during training it might crash training).

 OR